 Born to entertainers Kenneth and Evelyn Beaumont on June 27, 1938, Kathryn seemed destined for stardom.
 After debuting in an Associated British production of It Happened One Sunday (1944), she was signed to a contract with MGM, where she obtained small roles in On an Island with You (1948), The Secret Garden (1949) and Challenge to Lassie (1949).
-It was in the Garden that Walt Disney found the star of his animated adaptation of Alice in Wonderland (1951).
+In Garden, Walt Disney found the star of his animated adaptation of Alice in Wonderland (1951).

-Although the role was a vocal one, Beaumont found herself also working as a live-action reference model for the Wonderland animators.
+Although the role was for voice acting, Beaumont found herself also working as a live-action reference model for the Wonderland animators.
 With assistance from a series of contrivances, the thespian enacted many of the stunts her animated counterpart would experience.
 Likewise, Beaumont would do extensive work endorsing Wonderland upon its release, engaging on a promotional tour.

 Animated Views: Why did you decide to try voice acting?

 Kathryn Beaumont: As a small child, I don’t really think you make those decisions.
 I was in a couple of films.
 I think I then met with [Disney].